amnahkhatun/frontend-prep-cheatsheet/README.md

 **Currying**

-- Currying is a technique of evaluating a function with multiple arguments into sequence of function with single/multiple argument.
+-  Currying is partial invocation of a function.
+Currying means first few arguments of a function is pre-processed and a function is returned

 https://codesandbox.io/s/css-html-flexbox-1jshh?file=/src/index.js